Understanding Your Inner Core: Why the Transverse Abdominis Matters

 minutes

-When people think of the “core,” they often picture six-pack abs.
-But the real powerhouse of your core lies deeper—within a group of muscles known as the inner core.
-At the center of this group is the transverse abdominis (TrA), a deep abdominal muscle that plays a crucial role in stabilizing your spine and pelvis.
+When people think of the “core,” they often picture six-pack abs or a flat stomach.
+But the real powerhouse of your core lies deeper — within a group of muscles known as the inner core.
+It is a deep-seated team of muscles that work together like a 360-degree support system to stabilize your body from the inside out through every move you make.
+At the center of this team is the transverse abdominis (TrA), a deep abdominal muscle that plays a crucial role in stabilizing your spine and pelvis.

 Your inner core is made up of four key muscles that work together to provide stability and support: